 It was while receiving this second Iron Cross from Hitler in Berchtesgaden in 1944 that she pitched the idea of a Luftwaffe suicide squad of pilots who would fly specially designed versions of the V-1.
 Hitler was initially put off by the idea, only because he did not think it an effective or efficient use of resources.
 But Reitsch’s commitment persuaded him to investigate the prospect of designing such planes, at which point she put together a Suicide Group and was the first to take the following pledge: “I hereby…voluntarily apply to be enrolled in the suicide group as a pilot of a human glider-bomb.
 I fully understand that employment in this capacity will entail my own death.”
 The squad was never deployed.

 Reitsch was one of the last people to see Hitler alive.
 On April 26, 1945, she flew to Berlin with Gen. Ritter von Greim, who was to be given command of the Luftwaffe.
 Greim was wounded when Reitsch’s plane was hit by Soviet antiaircraft fire.
 After saying farewell to the Fuhrer, tucked away in his bunker, she flew Greim back out of Berlin.

 After the war, Reitsch was captured and interned by the U.S. Army.
-She testified to the "disintegration" of Hitler's personality that she claimed to have witnessed during the last days of the war.
+She testified to the “disintegration” of Hitler’s personality that she claimed to have witnessed during the last days of the war.
 When released, Reitsch continued to set records, including becoming the first woman to fly a glider over the Alps.
 In 1951, she published her autobiography, Flying Is My Life, and from 1962 to 1966 she was director of the national school of gliding in Ghana.
-She died in 1979, at 65 years old, only one year after setting a new women's glider distance record.
+She died in 1979, only one year after setting a new women’s glider distance record.
 In her career, she set more than 40 world records for flying powered and motorless planes.